 Synonyms: Canoparmelia crozalsiana (Harm.)
 Elix & Hale; Parmotrema crozalsianum (Harm.)
 D. Hawksw.; Pseudoparmelia crozalsiana (Harm.)
 Hale

-Description: Thallus foliose, adnate, sorediate, 3-6(-10) cm across.
-Lobes irregularly rounded, 3-5(-8) mm wide, grey to dark grey, reticulately ridged to slightly rugose, emaculate of faintly maculate, shallowly foveolate, epruinose or rarely slightly pruinose especially along the margins, cracked in older parts, with laminal, often capitate soralia developing along ridges and cracks; soredia white, granular to farinose.
-Medulla white, also under the soralia.
+Description: Thallus foliose, heteromerous, dorsiventral, adnate, sorediate, forming 3-8(-12) cm wide rosettes.
+Lobes irregularly rounded, (2-)3-5(-8) mm wide, pale to dark grey, reticulately ridged to slightly rugose, emaculate or faintly maculate, shallowly foveolate, epruinose or rarely slightly pruinose especially along the margins, cracked in older parts, with laminal, often capitate soralia developing along ridges and cracks; soredia white, granular to farinose.
 Lower surface black in central parts, with simple, black, to 1.5 mm long rhizines; marginal parts brown, erhizinate.
-Apothecia extremely rare, lecanorine.
+Upper cortex of tightly packed, anticlinally oriented hyphae, with a pored epicortex; medulla white, also below the soralia; algal layer continuous; lower cortex prosoplectenchymatous, with rounded and thick-walled cells.
+Apothecia extremely rare, lecanorine, up to 3.5 mm across.
 Asci 8-spored, Lecanora-type.
-Ascospores 1-celled, hyaline, ellipsoid.
+Ascospores 1-celled, hyaline, ellipsoid, 8-13 x (4) 6-8 µm.
 Pycnidia very rare, black.
 Conidia thread-like.
 Photobiont chlorococcoid.
 Spot tests: upper cortex K+ yellow, C-, KC-, P+ yellow; medulla K+ yellow-red, C-, KC-, P+ orange.
-Chemistry: chloroatranorin, atranorin, stictic, constictic and cryptostictic acids.
+Chemistry: cortex with chloroatranorin and atranorin; medulla with stictic, constictic and cryptostictic acids.

 Note: a mild-temperate species with subtropical affinities, also reported from North America, locally abundant only - and strangely - in Liguria (especially in Olea-plantations), but also sporadically occurring in other warm-humid areas of Tyrrhenian Italy.
 It is included in the Italian red list of epiphytic lichens as “Endangered” (Nascimbene & al. 2013c).
 See also note on C. carneopruinata.